Martchus/syncthingtray/README.md

 ---

-Building the testsuite requires CppUnit and Qt 5.8 or higher.
+Building the testsuite requires CppUnit and Syncthing itself.
+Tests will spawn (and eventually terminate) a test instance of Syncthing that does not affect a possibly existing Syncthing setup on the build host.

 ### Building this straight
 0. Install (preferably the latest version of) the GCC toolchain or Clang, the required Qt modules,